Version Information: Version 1.0 +Caplifive

 3.2.
 Type Manipulation

-Some instructions can affect the type
+Some instructions can affect the type field of a capability directly.

-field cannot be set arbitrarily.
+In general, the type field cannot be set arbitrarily.

 Instead, it is changed as the side effect of certain semantically significant operations.